rohitkishnan/pf9-ui-plugin/README.md

 # Running tests

 We have several levels of testing: unit tests, integration tests, and end to end tests (e2e).

 Unit tests and integration tests are run through jest.

 End to end tests are run through the Selenium web driver.

-If on Mac OS X, make sure to install the Selenium webdriver for chrome.
+If on Mac OS X, make sure to install the Selenium web driver for chrome.
 This can be done with:

 `brew install chromedriver`